-The next FoHB Social will be held at the St Matthews Hall, Walsall, on the 9th October, starting at 7.30pm as usual.
-We shall have a quiz; and Dennis will have the 50p vouchers to give out – bring your membership card in case he wants to see it.
-The social after that will be held on 13th November at the Green Dragon, Darlaston, a change in management but still offering the same quality beers on cask.
+The next FoHB Social will be held at the ‘Royal Oak’, Newton St. West Bromwich, on the9th September, starting at 7.30pm as usual.
+We shall have a quiz; and Dave will have the 50p vouchers to give out – bring your membership card in case he wants to see it.
+The social after that will be held on 14th October at the ‘St Matthews Hall’, Walsall.

 Dawkins Brewery trip -

 Discounts: ‘The Swan’, Darlaston offers a discount to card carrying CAMRA members of 10p per pint; The ‘Wheatsheaf’, Pinfold, Bloxwich offers 40p a pint off to CAMRA and FoHB members.

 Grimbergen to brew again.
 After more than 220 years the Grimbergen Monastery will soon be using a 10,000hL brewery to produce a 10.8% ABV beer, matured in oak vats like in the very old days.
 A band of archivists dredged the recipe from very old and smoky manuscripts, and the venture is being paid for by Carlsberg.
 What?
 I hear you say?
 Yes, the big C got the brand name from the carve up of S&N in 2008 and have been brewing for the International market in Kronebourg, France.
 As it was the French who burned down the Grimbergen Monastery in 1798, its fitting that they are helping to start brewing again on the original site -

 Brain’s Dragon Brewery has opened at Pacific Business Park, Tremorfa, on the outskirts of Cardiff.
 The old brewery will be developed into office, residential and retail space next to the River Taff, but retaining the old Hancocks listed 19thC. brewhouse and chimney (without burning it down first).